 Notes for Editors

 - The complaints data.

-- Previous complaints data can be found on the FSA website.
+- Previous complaints data can be found on the FCA website.

 - On the 1 April 2013 the Financial Conduct Authority (FCA) became responsible for the conduct supervision of all regulated financial firms and the prudential supervision of those not supervised by the Prudential Regulation Authority (PRA).